wongjiahau/Pineapple/docs/Features/010-BasicFunctions.md

     ```pine
     // Pineapple
-    "Hello".replace("el" with "lo") // I am very sure it is replacing "el" with "lo"!
+    "Hello".Replace("el" With "lo") // I am very sure it is replacing "el" with "lo"!
     ```

     There are at least 2 advantages with it: